-- CDK2, which drives cell cycle transition and is activated by Cyclin E. - CDK9, which regulates transcription of certain genes through phosphorylation of RNA polymerase II c-terminal domain Ser2., MCL1 mRNA and protein are labile (and turn over rapidly).
+- CDK2, which drives cell cycle transition and is activated by cyclin E. - CDK9 regulates transcription of certain genes through phosphorylation of RNA polymerase II c-terminal domain Ser2, blocking new mRNA.
+MCL1 mRNA and protein are labile (rapidly turned over).
 Blocking CDK9-dependent transcription quickly leads to loss of MCL1 protein, resulting in apoptosis in MCL1-dependent cancer cells.
-Labile proteins rapidly depleted by short CDK9 inhibitor exposure include MCL1, MYCN, MYC, MYB, BCL2A1 and MDM2. - 0 MCL1 is overexpressed in many types of cancer acting as a survival and drug resistance mechanism. - 0 MYC proto-oncogenes encode MYC family proteins which are overexpressed in over 50% of human cancers often via gene amplification.
-MYC proteins are transcriptional regulators which promote cancer cell growth and survival by increasing the expression of target genes involved in cell metabolism and growth. - 0 Multiple studies show that knockdown of MCL1 and/or MYC lead to cancer cell death and resensitization to drug treatment.
+Labile proteins rapidly depleted by short CDK9 inhibitor exposure include MCL1, MYCN, MYC, MYB, BCL2A1 and MDM2. - MCL1 is overexpressed in many types of cancer acting as a survival and drug resistance mechanism. - MYC proto-oncogenes encode MYC family proteins which are overexpressed in over 50% of human cancers often via gene amplification.
+MYC proteins are transcriptional regulators which promote cancer cell growth and survival by increasing the expression of target genes involved in cell metabolism and growth. - Multiple studies show that knockdown of MCL1 and/or MYC lead to cancer cell death and resensitization to drug treatment.